MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/PM (Power Platform).md

-# Getting Started with the Power Platform CLI
+# Getting Started with the Power Platform [[CLI]]

 May 10th, 20230 [4](https://devblogs.microsoft.com/powerplatform/wp-login.php?redirect_to=https%3A%2F%2Fdevblogs.microsoft.com%2Fpowerplatform%2Fgetting-started-with-the-power-platform-cli%2F)

 As a developer, you might be used to working with the command line.
 When using low-code tools like the Power Platform, that’s not a given.
-To bridge the gap for developers, Microsoft has created the Power Platform CLI.
+To bridge the gap for developers, Microsoft has created the Power Platform [[CLI]].

-> This blog is part of a multi-part series on the Power Platform CLI.
+> This blog is part of a multi-part series on the Power Platform [[CLI]].
 >
 > Previously, the following blogs appeared in this series:
 >
-> - Part 1 – Getting Started with the Power Platform CLI (This blog)
+> - Part 1 – Getting Started with the Power Platform [[CLI]] (This blog)
 > - [Part 2 – Streamline your solution development with the Power Platform CLI: Create a solution from scratch](https://devblogs.microsoft.com/powerplatform/streamline-your-solution-development-with-the-power-platform-cli-create-a-solution-from-scratch/)
 > - [Part 3 – Getting Started with Power Platform CLI and Power Pages](https://devblogs.microsoft.com/powerplatform/getting-started-with-power-platform-cli-and-power-pages/)

 ## Inner loop & outer loop development

-The Power Platform CLI works for both inner loop development and outer loop development.
+The Power Platform [[CLI]] works for both inner loop development and outer loop development.
 The inner loop is for when a developer wants to work on a project and build a new feature for instance.
 The outer loop is to make sure that what has been built, also can be deployed to other environments.
-The Power Platform CLI also powers [the GitHub Actions for Power Platform](https://aka.ms/pp/github-actions) as well as the [Microsoft Power Platform Build Tools for Azure DevOps](https://aka.ms/pp/devops).
+The Power Platform [[CLI]] also powers [the GitHub Actions for Power Platform](https://aka.ms/pp/github-actions) as well as the [Microsoft Power Platform Build Tools for Azure DevOps](https://aka.ms/pp/devops).

-Which commands are available in the Power Platform CLI?
+Which commands are available in the Power Platform [[CLI]]?
 There are a lot… Currently, they are divided in sixteen command groups.
 Below you can see the overview of those command groups:

 [![Power Platform CLI Command Groups](https://devblogs.microsoft.com/powerplatform/wp-content/uploads/sites/79/2023/05/pac.png)](https://devblogs.microsoft.com/powerplatform/wp-content/uploads/sites/79/2023/05/pac.png)